dequelabs/axe-core/doc/examples/qunit/README.md

 # QUnit README #

-This example demonstrates how to use Kensington Automated Testing with the QUnit unit testing framework.
+This example demonstrates how to use aXe with the QUnit unit testing framework.

 The unit test is in `test/a11y.js`, and has two test cases: One that shows the expected results from HTML with no errors, and one that shows the expected